Teams is replacing Skype for Business – how does it (really) work for the user?

 There is one caveat here, if the other user has ever started Teams weeks/months ago, they are considered to be “activated in Teams” which means Ben no longer can initiate a new SfB conversation with that user.
 Ben can only initiate a new conversation with the other user in Teams and if that user is no longer using Teams (for example if they decided they didn’t like it), they will not receive it.
 However, if the other users initiates chat from SfB to Ben, Ben will be able to reply to SfB.

 So imagine all your users are in Teams.
-But you will see that many other organizations are still in SfB in Office 365 or even SfB on-premises which means they will ”never” get Teams – how do you communicate with them?
+But you will see that many other organizations are still using SfB in Office 365 or on-premises – how do you communicate with them?

 - Again, if both users are in Teams you will get the full experience so I will not go into details there.